databendlabs/databend/docs/doc/00-about/index.md

 - __Easy to Use__

-  Databend has no indexes to build, no manual tuning required, no manual figuring out partitions or shard data, it’s all done for you as data is loaded into tables.
+  Databend has no indexes to build, no manual tuning required, no manual figuring out partitions or shard data, it’s all done for you as data is loaded into table.

 ## Design Overview